-Why this is important: The introduction of driverless technologies will increase the accuracy and reliability of tram transport, reduce the risk of human error, and become a step towards fully automated urban mobility.
+Why this is important: the introduction of driverless technologies will increase the accuracy and reliability of tram transport, reduce the risk of human error, and become a step towards fully automated urban mobility.

-On September 3, the Mayor of Moscow, Sergei Sobyanin, launched the first driverless tram in Russia on the route "Shchukinskaya Metro Station – Kulakova Street."
-By the end of 2025, three trams will already begin regular trips with passengers on route No. 10 after the completion of tests.
+On September 3, the Mayor of Moscow, Sergei Sobyanin, launched the first driverless tram in Russia on the route "Shchukinskaya Metro Station - Kulakova Street."
+By the end of 2025, three trams will already begin regular trips with passengers on route No. 10 after the completion of testing.
 By the end of 2026, 15 trams will operate autonomously in the Krasnopresnensky depot.

 Read More Related Materials: